Fratoni-Mateus/Ecommerce-courses/Front-end/baseREADME.md

 ## How to run it?
-First you need to clone the project to you machine and install the modules required, you do so by using the command
+First you need to clone the project to your machine and install the modules required, you do so by using the command
 <code>npm install</code>

 After that you need to run the project using the command